 Instead of pressing the button to do something, with this command you can do it remotely.
-Example: bp=1 cm Clear Memorylog will clear all entries from the log.
+Example: bp=1 bt Bluetooth and display control bp=0 switch off bluetooth bp=1 switch on bluetooth bp=2 switch off the display bp=3 switch on the display cm Clear Memorylog will clear all entries from the log.
 You can add a text with 12 characters e.g. to state when the logging was started.
 Example: cm=24/12-09:30 dp Device Pin will set a PIN for the BMS4S.
 Will prevent unauthorized to change any settings.
-Example: dp=4321 n1(-5) Name temperature sensor
+Example: